GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 For general info look here: [Smart Watch for TRS-80](http://www.trs-80.org/the-smartwatch.html)

+>[!important]
-Important: When setting or reading the clock, the content of the ROM can **not** be accessed.
+>When setting or reading the clock, the content of the ROM can **not** be accessed.
 This means that the code must run from another ROM in the system, or from RAM memory not masked by the ROM or just execute as a CMD file.
 The program added for the Model II is intended to be used under LS-DOS 6.3.\

 <img width="368" height="286" alt="image" src="https://github.com/user-attachments/assets/37fd1c71-3e51-4567-8ecf-328b5c2be5e4" />